A Comprehensive Survey of Agents for Computer Use: Foundations, Challenges, and Future Directions: Conclusions

 Nonetheless, our taxonomy and associated analysis offer a valuable foundation for organizing and advancing ACU research.
 By integrating diverse perspectives and identifying shared challenges, this work supports a more cohesive, forward-looking research agenda.
 We hope this work fosters the development of ACUs that are robust, adaptive, and ready for deployment in real-world computing environments, and that the structure and terminology we introduce bring coherence to this currently fragmented field.

-\begin{acks} This work is funded in part by the Canton of Zurich, Switzerland, through the Digitalization Initiative of the Canton of Zurich (DIZH) Fellowship project `Stability of self-organizing net fragments as inductive bias for next-generation deep learning.' \end{acks}
+\begin{acks} The authors P. Sager and B. Meyer contributed equally to this work.
+The work is funded in part by the Canton of Zurich, Switzerland, through the Digitalization Initiative of the Canton of Zurich (DIZH) Fellowship project `Stability of self-organizing net fragments as inductive bias for next-generation deep learning.' \end{acks}